-Reviewing using scores is referred to as the Scoring mode in Good Grants.
-Each stage of scoring (you can have multiple if necessary) requires four things to be configured:
+Reviewing applications using numerical scores is referred to as the Scoring in Good Grants.
+Our Scoring reviewing system features configurable scoring criteria options to set your reviewing rubric.
+Each stage of scoring (you can have multiple if necessary; see: Moving applications between reviewing stages and selecting winners) requires four things to be configured:

 - A reviewing round to control the access period